Member since 2013

 Prior to CoST: Public infrastructure in context

-El Salvador faces ongoing issues of corruption: according to the 2020 Corruption Perceptions Index from Transparency International, it has a score of 36/100, and is ranked 104 out of 180 countries measured.
-Several corruption scandals, including the Odebrecht scandal, have implicated high-level government officials in El Salvador and all three presidents from the years 1999-2014 have been charged due to corrupt practices.
+El Salvador faces ongoing issues of corruption.
+According to the 2020 Corruption Perceptions Index from Transparency International, it has a score of 36/100 and is ranked 104 out of 180 countries measured.
+Several corruption scandals, including the Odebrecht scandal, have implicated high-level government officials in El Salvador, and all three presidents from 1999 to 2014 have been charged due to corrupt practices.

-Historically, public infrastructure in El Salvador has been notorious for issues surrounding corruption, mismanagement and inefficiency resulting in poor quality infrastructure and time and cost overruns.
-For example, a highway project linking San Salvador with the nearby municipality of Santa Tecla was started in 2005 and completed five-and-a-half years behind schedule, costing almost four times the original budget of US$25.6 million.
+Historically, public infrastructure in El Salvador has been notorious for issues surrounding corruption, mismanagement, and inefficiency, resulting in poor quality infrastructure and time and cost overruns.
+For example, a highway project linking San Salvador with the nearby municipality of Santa Tecla was initiated in 2005 and completed five and a half years behind schedule, at a cost of almost four times the original budget of $25.6 million USD.

 CoST El Salvador: How it all began

-El Salvador joined CoST in 2013, when a memorandum of understanding was signed between CoST and the Ministry of Public Works, Transport and Housing to launch its membership.
-This committed the Ministry to disclose information on at least three high profile construction projects over 18 months.
+El Salvador joined CoST in 2013, when a memorandum of understanding was signed between CoST and the Ministry of Public Works, Transport, and Housing to launch its membership.
+This committed the Ministry to publishing information on at least three high-profile construction projects over a 18-month period.

-In the run up to launch, the Ministry ran a series of workshops to develop the design and implementation of the CoST El Salvador programme.
+In the run-up to launch, the Ministry ran a series of workshops to develop the design and implementation of CoST El Salvador.
 These were attended by a range of representatives who drew on their diverse experience to support the Ministry in this respect.
-These representatives came from organisations such as the Salvadoran Chamber of Construction, USAID and the Initiative for Social Democracy.
+These representatives came from organisations such as the Salvadoran Chamber of Construction, USAID, and the Initiative for Social Democracy.

 Multi-stakeholder working in El Salvador

-CoST brings together stakeholder groups with different perspectives and backgrounds from across government, private sector and civil society.
-Through each national programme’s Multi-Stakeholder Group, these entities can guide the delivery of CoST and pursue infrastructure transparency and accountability within a neutral forum.
+CoST brings together stakeholder groups with different perspectives and backgrounds from across government, the private sector, and civil society.
+Through each member’s Multi-Stakeholder Group, these entities can guide the delivery of CoST and pursue infrastructure transparency and accountability within a neutral forum.

-CoST El Salvador’s Multi-Stakeholder Group is made up of representatives from nine organisations from across government, the private sector, academia, and civil society.
-These organisations include the Salvadoran Chamber of Construction, University of El Salvador and the Social Transparency and Open Data Transparency Association.
+CoST El Salvador’s Multi-Stakeholder Group comprises representatives from nine organisations across government, the private sector, academia, and civil society.
+These organisations include the Salvadoran Chamber of Construction, the University of El Salvador, and the Social Transparency and Open Data Transparency Association.

 CoST El Salvador First Assurance Report (Spanish)